Wharton: The Lauder Program

 Being well-versed in the Japanese language along with a keen understanding on doing business in the Indian region, Vishal felt convinced that this would be a distinctive program that would help him to learn in a truly global environment and provide him with the right platform to excel.

-The program is a 24-month rigorous curriculum that works in association with the MBA from Wharton and hence looks for students with the highest potential to study intercultural competencies as part of their business studies.
+The program is a 24-month rigorous curriculum that works in association with the MBA from Wharton one of the top MBA programs in the world and hence looks for students with the highest potential to study intercultural competencies as part of their business studies.

 It is difficult to enter the Lauder program considering how exclusive it is and yet with the right guidance and a focused approach, Vishal was successful.